mjc-school/MJC-School/stage #4/module #3. Authentication & Spring Security/authentication_and_spring_security_task.md

     a.
 1000 users
     b.
 1000 tags
     c.
-10’000 gift certificates (should be linked with tags and users) All values should look like more -or-less meaningful: random words, but not random letters
+10’000 gift certificates (should be linked with tags and users) All values should look like more-or-less meaningful: random words, but not random letters
 2. Demonstrate API using Postman tool (prepare for demo Postman collection with APIs)
 3. (Optional) Build & run application using command line